na-na-hi/renget/archive/4syqq.md

 I know not exactly what her purposes are and would not admit them here even if I did, but she has been collecting artefacts of more curious specificity and has been inquiring on data pertaining to Korriban more than most sorcerers of her wisdom.
 If my theories are correct and her loyalty to Skyr remains unshaken, her efforts may change the course of galactic history more than she realizes, or else condemn her to a fate worse than death at the hands of our new Dark Lord.
 I will shield her from him where I can, but I will not sacrifice my own ambitions for her and will not fall to our master's lightsaber on her behalf.

-##Subject A24 - Sith Warrior Grok Ko'Garr
+##Subject A24 'Hunter' - Sith Warrior Grok Ko'Garr

 **Target Analysis A24 - Version 81**
 **Subject Identity:** Sith Warrior Grok Ko'Garr - Codename 'Hunter'